-Power of Attorney Solicitors in Manchester
+General Power of Attorney Solicitors in Stockport & Manchester

-General Power of Attorney Lawyers
+Limited Power of Attorney Lawyers

 A limited Power of Attorney is a legal document that gives someone you trust the authority to act on your behalf for specific tasks or for a set period of time.
 It is commonly used when you are temporarily unavailable, such as during travel, while recovering from illness, or when a particular financial or legal matter needs to be dealt with.
 Unlike a Lasting Power of Attorney, it only remains valid while you have mental capacity and is not intended for long-term future planning.